 Q: How have companies used GlobalGiving’s charity API?

 A: It’s always better to show, rather than tell.
 Here are some ways innovative companies have used this technology:

 A: There are so many possibilities.
-If they offer gift registries, they could add charitable gift options with our API.
+They could integrate our charitable gift card API so that their users can cash in their points for gift cards to be redeemed on GlobalGiving.org.
+Or they could integrate our catalog of vetted organizations and charitable projects to enable users to redeem points right within their website or app.
 They can give back to communities who make or buy their products by processing donations with each purchase.
-They could start a loyalty program where they reward customers with gift cards redeemed on their own website.
+They could start a loyalty program where they thank top customers with charitable gift cards.

 A: With the GlobalGiving API, you can:

 1. Get a current list of all projects on GlobalGiving